OneVariable/poststation-util/README.md

 ## License

 The `poststation` server is proprietary.
-Crates in this repository are licensed under either of
+All source code in this repository is licensed under either of

 - Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or
   <http://www.apache.org/licenses/LICENSE-2.0>)